open-turo/semantic-release-config/README.md

 - Default.
 Include all changes in the release notes.
 Allow next releases from branches that start with f/, b/ or c/ and run [semantic-release-fotingo](https://github.com/tagoro9/semantic-release-fotingo).
+- Gradle.
+All the default configuration in addition to updating the gradle.properties file
 - NPM.
 All the default configuration in addition to publishing packages to NPM and updates assets like package.json

 ## Usage